milesj/docusaurus-plugin-typedoc-api/packages/plugin/README.md

 };
 ```

-We can also support multiple entry points by passing an array of objects to `entry`.
-Each entry
+We can also support multiple entry points by passing a map of objects to `entry`, where each key is
+a sub-path that can be imported from the package (excluding the `index`).
+Each entry object requires
-object requires a `file` path and a `label`, which is used for categorizing and sidebars.
+a `path` and a `label`, which is used for categorizing and sidebars.

 ```js
 module.exports = {